Dark matter as the source of neutrino mass: theory overview and experimental prospects: Charged lepton flavor violation

 \subsection{Dark linear seesaw}

-We first note that in dark inverse seesaw schemes the cLFV phenomena will proceed through the usual charged-current (CC) weak interaction contribution, mediated by heavy singlet neutrino exchange~\cite{Bernabeu:1987gr,Gonzalez-Garcia:1991brm,Deppisch:2004fa,Deppisch:2005zm}, a feature characteristic of all usual seesaw extensions~\cite{Minkowski:1977sc,Marciano:1977wx,Cheng:1980tp,Lim:1981kv,Langacker:1988up,Alonso:2012ji,Ilakovac:1994kj,DeRomeri:2016gum}.
-In contrast to the original scotogenic model and most of its extensions, the dark sector here is \textit{hidden}, i.e. singlet under the \sm \SM gauge group, and therefore does not play a direct role in inducing cLFV processes. \\[-.2cm]
+We first note that in dark inverse seesaw schemes the cLFV phenomena will proceed through the usual charged-current (CC) weak interaction contribution, mediated by heavy singlet neutrino exchange~\cite{Bernabeu:1987gr,Gonzalez-Garcia:1991brm,Deppisch:2005zm}, a feature characteristic of all usual seesaw extensions~\cite{Minkowski:1977sc,Marciano:1977wx,Cheng:1980tp,Lim:1981kv,Langacker:1988up,Alonso:2012ji,Ilakovac:1994kj,DeRomeri:2016gum}.
+In contrast to the original scotogenic model and most of its extensions, in the dark inverse seesaw the dark sector is \textit{hidden}, i.e. singlet under the \sm \SM gauge group, and therefore does not play a direct role in inducing cLFV processes. \\[-.2cm]

-Hence we move directly to discuss the cLFV implications within the dark linear seesaw approach.
+For this reason we move directly to discuss the cLFV implications within the dark linear seesaw approach.
 In particular, we focus on the radiative decays $\ell_\beta\to\ell_\alpha\gamma$, the most sensitive of which is the $\mu \to e\gamma$ decay.
 The relevant amplitudes inducing $\mu \to e\gamma $ decay involve the Feynman diagrams in Fig.~\ref{fig:figmuegFeyn}.
 Besides the usual CC contribution, characteristic of type-I seesaw (left panel) there is a contribution arising from the dark sector (right diagram). \\

 In order to estimate the seesaw-type contribution to cLFV rates, it is convenient to parametrize the ``Dirac'' submatrix $m_D$ in terms of the measured oscillation parameters.
 In the same spirit as~\cite{Casas:2001sr} one can give an approximate expression for extracting the $m_D$ parameters as follows~\cite{Forero:2011pc,Cordero-Carrion:2019qtu},